-If the installation is to be made on a "live" bus, the Measuring Head cable leads must not contact ground or personnel.
+If the installation is to be made on a "live" bus, the Measuring Head cables must be disconnected from the head.
 A condition hazardous to the Measuring Head and any person handling un-insulated cable-lead terminals will result if metal parts of the head contact the bus.